Ah, the bonnie banks of Loch Lomond. This magnificent freshwater loch in Scotland stretches for a stunning 24 miles (39 km).

 It wasn’t far now to get back to the jetty for the boat.
 As we waited I took some photos of the view.

 So it was farewell to Inchcailloch island as we boarded the boat.
 We would come back with my children as I think they would love it.
 It’s on my list to come back here in May when the bluebells are in full bloom.

 I can honestly say whilst I’ve been writing this I’ve thoroughly enjoyed the adventure!

 I love camping.
 It’s hard work getting organised and setting up the tent, but it’s worth it, especially if you have a heater!

 I really liked Cashel campsite.
-It’s a great location to access all of these walks but there are other great campsites to check out too.
-If you don’t fancy camping you can find plenty of other places to stay.
+It’s a great location to access all of these walks but there are other great campsites in the Loch Lomond National Park to check out too.
+If you don’t fancy camping you can find plenty of other places to stay in Loch Lomond.

 Phew!
 This is the longest post I’ve written so far.
 I hope you’ve found it interesting and enjoyed looking at my photos.
 Make sure and visit the beautiful Loch Lomond and the Trossachs!